-Gruden has been widely praised for his groundbreaking SportsCenter Special: QB Camp prime time show which has become a popular element of ESPN’s annual pre-Draft coverage.
-The in-depth, one-on-one interviews and film sessions have featured Gruden mentoring top quarterback prospects such as Sam Bradford, Blaine Gabbert, Jake Locker, Colt McCoy, Cam Newton, and Tim Tebow.
-The success of these shows has led to similar specials, including a Gruden’s Champ Camp special with New Orleans Saints Super Bowl winners Drew Brees and Sean Payton in 2010.
+Gruden has been widely praised for his groundbreaking SportsCenter Special: Gruden’s QB Camp prime time series which debuted in 2010 and has become a popular element of ESPN’s annual pre-draft coverage.
+The in-depth, one-on-one interviews and film sessions have featured Gruden mentoring top quarterback prospects – nearly 60 signal-callers in all the past eight years – such as Kirk Cousins, Andy Dalton, Andrew Luck, Cam Newton, Dak Prescott and Russell Wilson.

-Gruden does his regular film study for MNF and conducts the QB Camp interviews at his Tampa, Fla., office which he has affectionately dubbed the F.F.C.A., Fired Football Coaches Association.
+Gruden conducts regular film study at his Tampa, Fla., office – affectionately dubbed the FFCA (Fired Football Coaches Association).
 Always looking to expand his knowledge of the game and learn from others, he regularly welcomes high school, college and professional coaches to discuss football strategy, philosophy and to review game film.

 Gruden began his NFL coaching career in 1990 when Mike Holmgren, then offensive coordinator of the San Francisco 49ers, hired him as an assistant in charge of quality control.
 Gruden quickly ascended through the ranks by learning the famed West Coast offense pioneered by longtime 49ers coach Bill Walsh.
 When Holmgren left the 49ers to become head coach of the Green Bay Packers in 1992, he named Gruden the Packers’ wide receivers coach.
 After three seasons in Green Bay, Gruden moved on to become the Philadelphia Eagles offensive coordinator under head coach Ray Rhodes.
 In 1998, Gruden was chosen by Oakland owner and general manager Al Davis to be the Raiders’ new head coach at the age of 34.

 Gruden grew up in a football family.
 His father, Jim, served as an assistant at Notre Dame in the late 1970s and later with the Buccaneers, among his 38 seasons of collegiate and professional experience.
-Also, his brother Jay – named the Cincinnati Bengals offensive coordinator in 2011 – served as an offensive assistant coach with the Bucs for seven seasons and spent 19 seasons in the Arena Football League as both an ArenaBowl-winning player and coach.
+Also, his brother Jay – the Washington Redskins head coach – served as an offensive assistant coach with the Bucs for seven seasons and spent 19 seasons in the Arena Football League as both an ArenaBowl-winning player and coach.

 Before joining ESPN, Gruden worked as a guest analyst with the NFL Network during the 2009 NFL Draft and Scouting Combine.
 During the summer of 2009, he participated in the inaugural NFL-USO Coaches Tour with Tom Coughlin, Bill Cowher, Jeff Fisher, and John Harbaugh, on a trip to meet and greet U.S. service members over several days in the Persian Gulf region.